 After working in community redevelopment in Washington, DC and commercial real estate development in Connecticut, David became a teacher and then principal in public high schools in New Haven and Hartford, Connecticut.
-He is currently back in real estate development and working with a Hartford area non-profit to develop career pathways connecting high schools, colleges and employers.
+David continues to work in real estate development.
+He is also collaborating with a Hartford area non-profit to develop career pathways connecting high schools, colleges and employers.

 Heidi Hamilton is a native of California, educated at Wellesley College and the University of California, Berkeley School of Law.
 Heidi has practiced law for over three decades and is barred in New York and Connecticut.
 As an attorney, she has held positions in law firms, city and federal government in New York.
 She moved to Hamden, Connecticut in 1994 to raise a family.
 Heidi worked with the Grants and Contracts division of Yale's School of Medicine and the University’s Office of New Haven and State Affairs, as well as other Connecticut city and state government agencies, and not-for-profits.
 While practicing law with a Hartford firm, she was assigned exclusively as counsel to a Connecticut charter school management organization and later joined as their General Counsel and Chief of Staff.
 In 2015, she moved to Manhattan to join the Amber Charter Schools network as their Chief Legal and Operating Officer.
 She currently serves as the Chief Real Estate, Facilities & Legal Officer.
 At Amber Heidi manages the renovation and yearly capital improvements of over 120,000 sq. ft. of commercial school property.